Loading...

 Some examples of this are exterior window cleaning and deep carpet cleaning.
 If you’re interested in additional services, it’s worth discussing this with your cleaner when they do their assessment.

-• Commercial Kitchen Cleaning:
+• Commercial kitchen cleaning:

-• Office Cleaning:
+• Office cleaning:

 With its range of demand on a day-to-day basis, office space cleaning can cost between $150 to $400, largely dependent on the office layout, technology integration, and privacy requirements.
+For those looking at commercial office cleaning rates per square foot, office spaces typically cost $0.07 to $0.15 per square foot per visit.

-• Retail Outlets
+• Retail outlets:

 Retail spaces, with their high traffic, inventory requirements, and unique layout, generally require $150 to $300 per cleaning.
-Theatres, boutiques, or supermarkets may find themselves at the higher end of this bracket, considering the necessity of maintaining public-facing spaces.
+Theaters, boutiques, or supermarkets may find themselves at the higher end of this bracket, considering the necessity of maintaining public-facing spaces.

-• Manufacturing Facilities
+• Manufacturing facilities:

 How to find cheap office cleaning